-The board of directors has established a minimum fund balance policy for the General Fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain 5% of total expenditures for the Fiscal Year 2013-14.
+The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
+The policy is that the District shall maintain a 5% of general fund revenues.
 Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Committed fund balance.